Enissay/vim-classes/beginner.md

 	O - enter insert mode on the above line
 	C - Delete from cursor to end of line and begin insert

-	This is a test sentence

-(Next class will cover 'c')

 Picking up the brush
 ===